And you will regularly receive information about:

 We take the rough and tumble of daily industrial operations into account when developing our housing.
 Consequently, maximum carrying convenience, simple transportation, and the size and weight of the devices are key prerequisites for working ergonomically.
 Based on the principle of “design follows function,” we develop designs that satisfy the requirements of the application situation in terms of arrangement and the choice of interfaces.
 After all, it is good and attractive industrial design in particular that makes work enjoyable.

 We develop and manufacture special visualization solutions for internal monitoring and inspection in critical environments in accordance with our customers’ specifications.
 Our borescopes solutions are adapted to the conditions in question, be they temperatures of up to 2,000°C, high pressure, aggressive chemical substances, or highly dusty or damp environments, and are integrated into complex systems according to the requirements.
-Our borescopes can also be used in radioactive environments thanks to specially designed light guides and optical systems.
+Specially designed and customized light guides and optical systems allow for applications in radioactive environments.
 An air purge system makes sure that polluted ambient air does not lead to the buildup of deposits.

 Multiple optical systems make it possible to simultaneously inspect a number of areas within a component, thereby contributing to process efficiency.
 Polyp systems with up to 20 thin usually flexible or semirigid borescopes allow to view an object from various perspectives during optoelectronic inline controls.
 In addition, the results can be evaluated quickly and easily by attaching an image-processing system.
 These systems are used to inspect complex components in mass production and for safety applications.